-As local and international disputes in Thailand are increasingly being settled through mediation and arbitration as a substitute for litigation, Dej-Udom & Associates specializes in alternative dispute resolution with an emphasis on conciliation and arbitration.
-The firm has considerable experience in both conciliation and arbitration litigation and to adjudicate under the rules of the Thai Arbitration Institute (TAI), the Office of Insurance Commission (OIC), the Stock Exchange of Thailand (SET), and the International Chamber of Commerce (ICC Rules) or under the statutes of the United Nations Commission on International Trade Law (UNCITRAL).
+Recognizing the increasing significance of mediation and arbitration in both local and international disputes, Dej-Udom & Associates offers specialized services in alternative dispute resolution.
+We have extensive experience adjudicating under the rules of multiple institutions, including the Thai Arbitration Institute (TAI), the Office of Insurance Commission (OIC), the Stock Exchange of Thailand (SET), and the International Chamber of Commerce (ICC), as well as under the statutes of the United Nations Commission on International Trade Law (UNCITRAL).